40 Best Weight Loss Tips for Women Over 40

 Drink More Water

-What you drink is just as important as what you’re eating when it comes to weight loss.
-A 2016 study published in the Journal of Nutrition and Dietetics reveals that well-hydrated people ate up to 206 fewer calories each day than those who skimped on the H20.
+When it comes to weight loss, what you drink is just as important as what you eat.
+A 2016 study published in the Journal of Human Nutrition and Dietetics reveals that well-hydrated people ate up to 206 fewer calories each day than those who skimped on the H2O.
+And by "well-hydrated," we mean increasing water intake by just 3 cups a day!
 For middle-aged women, staying hydrated can have particularly profound effects; drinking ice water is a recommended solution for battling the hot flashes that often accompany menopause.
-For more ways to hydrate and shed those unwanted pounds, add the 22 Best Teas For Weight Loss to your lineup.
+For more ways to hydrate and shed those unwanted pounds, add the best teas for weight loss to your lineup.

 Trading in your usual snack for some almonds can help you shed weight and improve your health.
 Loaded with fiber and protein, almonds can help keep you feeling full for longer, and may even help you slash the stress that can lead to weight gain.
-Research published in Current Medical Research and Opinion also reveals that adding magnesium-rich foods, like almonds, to your diet can help reduce anxiety, lowering cortisol levels and decreasing your body’s tendency to store belly fat.
+Research published in Evidence-Based Complementary and Alternative Medicine also reveals that adding magnesium-rich foods, like almonds, to your diet can help reduce anxiety, lowering cortisol levels, and decreasing your body's tendency to store belly fat.

 Pile on the Protein